 - The content created by the franchise content team should be pre-shared with all franchisees via RSS or email as fuel for their own local content marketing and social media effort.
 This centrally created feed should provide a steady diet of high quality content to the franchisees, ready to share to their audience.

 - High quality stories/posts submitted from the franchisees should be considered for “promotion” to system-wide distribution (e.g. success stories in one region can be leveraged in many regions.)
 Some franchises may want to incentivize this content creation activity with monetary or other benefits.
 Many very good authors may exist in the franchise system.
 Don’t waste blogging talent at the local level – it usually dies there, while the national team is starving for great content.
 In most cases their ideas applies to the entire franchise system and should be spread!

-Social Media Tool Considerations
+Social Media Tool Considerations for Franchisee Marketing

 - Facebook offers parent/child franchise relationships on a case-by-case basis.
 This can be very difficult to get accepted into except for very large enterprises.
 Someday they may expand this.